qqttss/todos-user/README.md

 # todos-user

-The app is a Restful API built with mongodb, express, node.js.
+The app is a Restful API built with mongodb, mongoose, express, and node.js.

 It allows different users to sign up, sign in, and do CRUD operations of their own todos.